monacca1/nuggit/README.md

 #########################################################################################################
-# TO DO ####
+# TO DO #### TO DO #
+####################

-Handling of merging, in particular when merging to master
+*** Handling of merging, in particular when merging to master
-*** In a mono-repo, when merging your working branch to master that operation is consistent
-    throughout the mono-repository.
+  * In a mono-repo, when merging your working branch to master that operation is consistent throughout the mono-repository.
 Merging to master and pushing is also conceptually the same as merging to the "remote tracking branch".
 When working with submodules, the remote "tracking branch" for may not be the same across all submodules and the root repository.
 It may not be appropriate to merge to master across all submodules.
   * Maybe we need to abstract merging to master to be "merge with tracking branch" and the tool will automagically identify the tracking branch.

+*** Addressing submodule inconsistences
+  * If any submodules get inconsistent... meaning the parent repo is on branch X and is pointing to a certain commit in a submodule that is also on branch X, but the submodule has additional commits on branch X, this is an inconsistency in the nuggit workflow.
+Consider a "nuggit_check.pl" that will check for this occurance and maybe a "nuggit_fix.pl" (???) that will repoint the submodule references to the latest commit in each of the submodules for that working branch.

 #########################################################################################################